Content marketing is an interesting business to be in…

 2. Solve an actual problem

-Whatever the case may be, research, ask questions and you shall be rewarded.
+Whatever the case may be, research, ask questions and you’ll be rewarded with knowing what to educate them about to build trust and authority.

 3. Match the TYPE of content to the right stage of the buyer journey